-Automating the entire data life cycle requires the ability to instrument tens of thousands of hosts, including highly dynamic and ephemeral (function as a service—FaaS) components.
+Automating the entire data life cycle requires the ability to instrument tens of thousands of hosts, including highly dynamic and ephemeral function as a service (FaaS) components.
 It also requires performance baselining for anomaly detection and precise root-cause analysis, which relies not only on metrics, logs, and traces, but the context of each transaction, including user data.

 Automated problem resolution

-Automating proactive problem resolution requires intelligence, system optimization, and user experience data to facilitate understanding of the context and business impact of each transaction.
+Automating proactive problem resolution requires intelligence, system optimization, and user experience data to facilitate an understanding of the context and business impact of each transaction.
 To deliver precise root-cause analysis, AI should be a core component of the monitoring solution.
 To trigger remediation workflows automatically, system health and anomaly data must be precise and reliable.

 As organizations evolve to embrace Kubernetes and cloud-native architectures, many have also adopted a host of monitoring point solutions—specialized monitoring tools that capture specific metrics of their application environment.
 With telemetry from many different sources, it can be difficult for teams to have a holistic view of their apps and dependencies.
 A single integrated observability platform can enable collaboration among operations, development, security, and business teams so they can easily coordinate and make decisions and automate more processes based on the same data.

 This platform approach does not require that teams eliminate their point solutions.
 Rather for teams to adopt a single platform that can ingest data from any point solution in any environment, from legacy software in on-premises infrastructure to microservices-based apps in cloud environments.
 As different teams have implemented point-solution infrastructure monitoring tools across different disciplines, having a single platform to integrate their data and its context enables them to gain new insights so they can spend more time innovating.